HIGHLIGHTS-Tennis-Australian Open day 10 | Sports-Games

 HIGHLIGHTS-Tennis-Australian Open day 10

-Highlights of the 10th day of the Australian Open at Melbourne Park on Tuesday, all times local (GMT +11): 1620 GAUFF DOWNS KOSTYUK IN EPIC THREE-SETTER Fourth seed Coco Gauff battled back from 5-1 down in the first set to beat Ukrainian Marta Kostyuk 7-6(6) 6-7(3) 6-2 in searing conditions on Rod Laver Arena to reach her first Australian Open semi-final.
+The Serbian top seed will meet either Andrey Rublev or Jannik Sinner for a place in the final.
+1620 GAUFF DOWNS KOSTYUK IN EPIC THREE-SETTER Fourth seed Coco Gauff battled back from 5-1 down in the first set to beat Ukrainian Marta Kostyuk 7-6(6) 6-7(3) 6-2 in searing conditions on Rod Laver Arena to reach her first Australian Open semi-final.
+The American struggled on serve but raised her game in the third set to wrap up the win in just over three hours.

 - Country: